 Keep the plants regularly watered, especially once they start to flower.
 Allow the soil to dry between waterings, but don't leave them thirsty for long.
 When the soil feels dry a couple of inches below the surface, it's time to water.

 If at all possible, water the soil, not the leaves.
-I know it's impossible to keep the plants perpetually dry, but leaving the leaves wet makes them more prone to fungal diseases, so do what you can.
+Leaving the leaves wet makes them more prone to fungal diseases, so do your best to keep them dry.

 Your black-eyed peas shouldn't need supplemental fertilizer unless your soil is really poor.
 If the leaves are unusually pale, feed with a nitrogen fertilizer like fish emulsion or blood meal.

-If you are growing the poling variety, you'll need to provide some type of support.
-Put it in at planting time and make sure it is at least 6 ft. tall and sturdy.
+If you're growing the poling variety, you'll need to provide some type of support.
+Put it in at planting time and make sure it is at least six feet tall and sturdy.
 Pole beans can use a mid-season boost by side dressing with compost.

 Pests and Diseases

-Diseases: Root-knot nematodes commonly attack black-eyed peas.
+Root-knot nematodes commonly attack black-eyed peas.
 You won't notice them until your plants start struggling.
-Then dig one up and check to see if there are lumps or swellings on the roots, other than the small, white, nitrogen nodules.
-There's no cure, so remove the affected plants immediately.
+Dig one up and check to see if there are lumps or swellings on the roots, other than the small, white, nitrogen nodules.
+Unfortunately, there's no cure, so you'll need remove the affected plants immediately.